pyxem/pyxem/README.rst

 New to Python?
 --------------

-If you are new to python the simplest way to install everything you need is using Anaconda, which can be downloaded from www.continuum.io/downloads (again be aware that you will need Python 3)
+If you are new to python the simplest way to install everything you need is using `Anaconda <http://www.continuum.io/downloads>`__  ( make sure to install the Python 3 version).

 From a clean install the following commands to install everything you need should be entered into the terminal, or anaconda prompt terminal in Windows::